 First 24 Hours: Immediate Healing Begins

-- Right after surgery, your body starts forming blood clots at the extraction sites.
+- Right after the operation, the body starts clotting the blood around the extraction sites.

 - Swelling, bleeding, and mild pain are common.

-- Pain medication and ice packs help reduce discomfort and swelling.
+- Take pain medications and apply ice packs for discomfort and swelling.

 Days 1-3: Managing Swelling and Pain

-- Swelling peaks on day 2 or 3 and gradually decreases afterward.
+- Swelling is observed to rise to its peak by day 2 or 3 and then gradually decrease.

-- You may experience bruising, jaw stiffness, and soreness.
+- Bruising may occur, along with jaw stiffness and soreness.

 - Rinsing with salt water (after 24 hours) helps prevent infection.

-- Avoid strenuous activity, using straws, and smoking to prevent dry socket.
+- Avoid strenuous activity, using a straw, and smoking in order to prevent dry socket.

 Days 4-7: Gradual Improvement

-- Chewing becomes easier, but you should still stick to soft foods.
+- Chewing will hurt a little bit, and you will still be limited to soft foods.

-- If you had stitches, they may start dissolving by the end of this period.
+- If you had stitches, they may start dissolving towards the end of this time frame.

-- Most people can resume normal daily activities, but heavy exercise should be avoided.
+- While most are able to resume normal activities, heavy exercising should be avoided.

-- Most of the pain and swelling should be gone.
+- By now, the pain and swelling should mostly be gone.

-- You can return to a normal diet, but avoid extremely hard or crunchy foods.
+- You can return to a normal diet, but avoid anything extremely hard or crunchy.

-- The extraction site continues healing, and gum tissue starts to close.
+- The extraction site continues to heal, and the gum structure begins closing.

-- The gums completely heal, but the underlying bone may take longer.
+- The gums will heal completely, but the underlying bone could take more time.

-- By the end of four weeks, most patients feel completely back to normal.
+- By four weeks, most patients should feel completely back to normal.

 Factors That Affect Wisdom Teeth Recovery Time